Concertina (song)

-"Concertina" is a song written and performed by American singer/songwriter Tori Amos, released as the fourth and last single from her 1999 album To Venus and Back.
+"Concertina" is a song written and performed by American singer-songwriter and pianist Tori Amos, released as the fourth and last single from her fifth studio album To Venus and Back (1999).
 The commercial CD single was released in February 2000.

 Background and release

 The title of the song refers to the musical instrument concertina.
 The lyrics use it as a metaphor to describe the experience of discomfort and unease in a social setting, likening it to being a squeezebox.
 When recording the song, Amos wanted to combine the acoustic piano with electronic drums, as she felt the dichotomy complimented the themes of the lyrics, which describe sensory discomfort in a "fierce calm" and being changed "particle by particle".

 In the interview for her cover story in Alternative Press in October 1999, Amos commented on the content of the song:

 Do you ever feel like you walk in a room, and you don't know why, but you're just so uncomfortable you're crawling out of your skin, even though nobody's touched you, physically?
-That's in Concertina, when you feel like you haven't excavated enough of your different personalities that when one pops up, you're not sure where it came from, and you try to hack it out of yourself.
+That's in "Concertina", when you feel like you haven't excavated enough of your different personalities that when one pops up, you're not sure where it came from, and you try to hack it out of yourself.
 It shocks you that you could have this kind of fault, or that other people could bring it out in you.

 Since 1999, the song has been featured in all of Amos' world tours, except the 2005 Original Sinsuality Tour in support of The Beekeeper.

-Concertina was included on the setlist for the DVD release of Amos' concert for Live from the Artists Den in 2010.
+"Concertina" was included on the setlist for the DVD release of Amos' concert for Live from the Artists Den in 2010.